MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

-- Fixes an issue around line of business application install status reporting.
+- Fixes an issue around line-of-business application install status reporting.

 ## Windows Holographic, version 1903 - April 2021 Update